tania18alam-png/sales-data-analysis/README.md

 # Sales Data Analysis

-A data analysis project using Python, Pandas, Jupyter Notebook, and SQL to analyze sales data and identify trends, patterns, and business insights.
+A beginner data analysis project using Python, Pandas, Jupyter Notebook, and SQL to explore sales data and calculate key sales metrics.
 ## Technologies Used

 - Python